EzekielEnns/Configs/cheatsheets/nixos.md

 # big notes
-use `--refresh` on any flake commands to repull from git generate hardware `nixos-generate-config  --show-hardware-config >> nixos/laptop-hw.nix` build off flake: `sudo nixos-rebuild --flake '.#laptop' boot --impure`
+use `nix flake update` and then commit lock file to upgrade system use `--refresh` on any flake commands to repull from git generate hardware `nixos-generate-config  --show-hardware-config >> nixos/laptop-hw.nix` build off flake: `sudo nixos-rebuild --flake '.#laptop' boot --impure`